 Delivery: Islandwide, with minimum order of S$50.

-For a limited time only (until 30th June), Soup Restaurant is offering its Exclusive Value Set for just S$97 (usual price S$194).
-Good for up to 5 people, the set comes with the iconic Samsui Ginger Chicken, Chinatown Egg Fried Rice, Asparagus with Sweet Pea in White Truffle Oil, Mui Choy Braised Pork with Butterfly Buns, Claypot Tofu, Handmade Rose Buns, Soup of the Day and Citrus Jelly with Aloe Vera.
-That’s 8 dishes in all.
+For a limited time only (until 30th June), Soup Restaurant is offering its Best of 2021 Set for just S$138 (usual price S$197.50).
+Good for up to 5 people, the set comes with the iconic Samsui Ginger Chicken, Chinatown Egg Fried Rice, Broccoli, Mui Choy Braised Pork with Butterfly Buns, Claypot Tofu, Soup of the Day and Snow Fungus.
+Drinks are also included.
 I have tried it myself and find it to be quite steal as the portions were quite generous.
 For the price, it’s a fuss-free way of feeding the entire family whether there’s an occasion or not.

 Operating Hours: Daily, 12PM to 8PM

-Delivery: Minimum S$50 order for delivery / S$100 for free delivery
+Delivery: Minimum S$50 order for delivery / S$120 for free delivery

 Summer Palace at Regent Singapore is offering a number of set menus good for 2, 4 or 5 persons – including their popular Tiffin Carrier Takeaway Set which include some of the restaurant’s most popular dishes such as the Stir Fried Prawns with Salted Egg Yolk, Stir Fried Lobster Meat with Ginger and Spring Onions and Stir-fried Glutinous Rice with Dried Shrimp and Waxed Meat.
 I have personally gotten one of these sets in the previous months and loved how everything was still hot and freshly cooked despite being delivered.
 Higher priced sets also include Braised Five Head Abalone and Shitake Mushrooms and Stir-fried Diced Tenderloin of Beef with Black Pepper and Asparagus.
 Dishes from the set will be housed in Summer Palace’s reusable red tiffin carrier